Skip to content ↓

 Across the year, we will be challenging and developing our knowledge of place value, addition, subtraction, division and multiplication.
 As we work through the four operations, we will apply our mathematical knowledge to various word problems.
 The children will work on solving word problems with increasing independence, using manipulatives from around the classroom to build their confidence before moving onto pictorial and abstract representations.

-This half-term, we will be focusing on developing our knowledge of place value up to 1,000,000, as well as addition and subtraction.
 Through both these units we will be exploring increasingly complex processes, so don't forget to keep logging onto TTRS to build confidence and speed in your times tables.

 RE